ssharkov03/ssharkov03/README.md

 ### Hello there 👋
-I’m a full stack Machine Learning Engineer with 3+ years experience.
-I’m interested in designing and building complex systems involving ML and other technologies.
-Moreover, one of my interests is applied ML, mostly for financial and medical spheres.
-My research interests are out of distribution generalization and bayesian invariant risk minimization.
+I'm a full stack Machine Learning Engineer with 3+ years experience.
+I'm interested in implementing valuable ML-based solutions to complex problems to business and customers.
+I mostly specialize at Computer Vision, but also have relevant experience at Classical ML, NLP, Multi-modality.
+Moreover, one of my interests is applied ML, especially for financial and medical spheres.

 Here is my [resume](https://drive.google.com/file/d/1EOEQ0AC0SdVeVkH8__PeOhGf_0PUH5Te/view?usp=sharing)